Jakebobs/deploy-vue/VuePagesTutorial/step2/text.md

-# Welcome to step 1!

-We have taken the precaution of setting up a github repository for you, as well as providing the killercoda service with an access token to push to that directory.
-Which will allow you to only have to learn how to configure Vue for use with Github Pages.

-# How do we get started?
+# How do we get started with Vue?
 Great question!
 Run the following command in the terminal to start the creation of your Vue webpage.
 ` npm create vue@latest `